 - Monitor your blood sugar levels regularly.

-Remember, it’s always a good idea to work with a registered dietitian or healthcare provider to create a personalized meal plan that suits your specific needs and helps you manage diabetes effectively.
+Remember, working with a registered dietitian or healthcare provider is always a good idea to create a personalized meal plan that suits your specific needs and helps you manage diabetes effectively.

 No, shrimp itself is low in carbohydrates, which means it has minimal impact on blood sugar levels.
 It’s a good source of protein, which can help stabilize blood sugar when included as part of a balanced meal.